Excitonic Charge Density Waves in Moire Ladders

 The Fourier-transformed fermion operator of site $\alpha$ on leg $\ell$ is \(c_{\ell,\alpha,k}=\frac{1}{\sqrt{N}}\sum_n e^{-2ikn} c_{\ell,\alpha,n}\), where $n$ indexes composite unit cells and N is the total number of unit cells.
 Structure factors associated with leg-1 and leg-2 are respectively, \(c(k)=2\cos k\), \(c_\delta(k)=2\cos\!\big(k-\pi\delta\big)\), and the Peierls phase from the dimerization of leg-2 is $\phi(k)=k(1-\delta)+\pi\delta$.
 In Fourier space, the moiré rung modulation becomes \(t_\perp(k)=1+(1-\delta)\cos\!\big(qk\big)\).
 The kinetic Hamiltonian is $H=\sum_k \Psi_k^\dagger\,H(k)\,\Psi_k$, with $\Psi_k=(c_{1,A,k},c_{1,B,k},c_{2,A,k},c_{2,B,k})^\top$, and

-The Hamiltonian matrix of Eq.\ref{eq:H} is given in the extended Brillouin zone (EBZ), \(\rm k\in (-qG_0,qG_0 )\).
+The Hamiltonian matrix of Eq.\ref{eq:H} is given in the extended Brillouin zone (EBZ), \(\rm k\in (-qG_0,qG_0 )\), where all $q$ momentum replicas generated by the BZ folding are unfolded and displayed explicitly.
+This leads to the momentum range $k\in(\rm -qG_0,qG_0)$ used in Fig.~1(b).
+The EBZ does not represent a physical Brillouin zone; rather, it is a convenient representation that makes the moiré-induced band folding and hybridization transparent.
+The physically relevant description is recovered by folding the EBZ into the reduced Brillouin zone of width $G_0/q$.
 For a given $\delta$, the similarity transformation $\Delta=\pi q$ applied to $H(k)$ imposes constraints on p and q that determine the generic global period $2\pi q$ that gives rise to EBZ.
 On the other hand, the reduced first Brillouin zone of the moiré lattice (RBZ) spans the interval \((-b_s/2,b_s/2)\), and the reciprocal superlattice \(G_s = \{ m\,b_s\ |\ m\in\mathbb{Z}\}\).

 To obtain moiré minibands in RBZ we keep the \(q\) replica momenta \(\{\bar{k}+m G_s\}_{m=0}^{q-1}\) in the Hamiltonian matrix $H_{\mathrm{RBZ}}$.
 Thus, the block‐diagonal piece becomes \( \big[H^{(0)}_{\mathrm{RBZ}}(\bar{k})\big]_{m m'}= \delta_{m m'}\,H\!\big(\bar{k}+m G_s\big),\) \( m,m'=0,\dots,q-1 \).
 Rung modulation \(\cos(qk)\) connects nearest-neighbor replicas in the RBZ and gives rise to the off-diagonal part \(\big[\delta H_{\mathrm{RBZ}}(\bar{k})\big]_{m,m\pm 1}=\frac{t_1}{2}\,R,\quad R = \sigma_1 \otimes \mathbb{I}_2\), where $\sigma_j$ is the j-$th$ Pauli matrix.
 The \(4q\times4q\) moiré Hamiltonian in the RBZ becomes \(H_{\mathrm{RBZ}}(\bar{k})=H^{(0)}_{\mathrm{RBZ}}(\bar{k})+\delta H_{\mathrm{RBZ}}(\bar{k})\).
 If \(t_1=0\) the \(4q\) bands split into \(q\) independent copies of the four parent bands evaluated at $\bar{k}+m G_s$.
 The symmetry of \(H\) is preserved by $ H_{\mathrm{RBZ}}$, so a narrow band near \(E=0\) survives for a broad window of parameters, as shown in Fig.\ref{f2}c.